davidpsharp/baby/docs/quick-start-guide.md

 ## What can it do

-Despite only have 32 lines each of 32 bits (for 128 bytes of total memory), all visible on it's Cathode Ray Tube monitor.
-The Manchester Small Scale Experimental Machine or 'Baby' as it was nicknamed could run some impressive programs including animations.
+Despite only having 32 lines each of 32 bits (for 128 bytes of total memory), all visible on it's Cathode Ray Tube monitor, the Manchester Small Scale Experimental Machine or 'Baby' as it was nicknamed could run some impressive programs including animations.

 https://github.com/user-attachments/assets/5bee8e28-9e64-421c-967b-f34361fcd4cf